Knowledge-Graph-Hub/kg-idg/README.md

 KG-IDG
 ================================================
-Knowledge graph for Investigating the Druggable Genome
+Knowledge graph for Illuminating the Druggable Genome

 Documentation
 ------------------------------------------------